zianpan/MLIP_Lab6/Lab6.md

 - Change the `branch specifier` to `main`.
 Then, during each build, your Jenkins will pull code from Github and build upon it.

 ## Complete Pytest Test Case
 Notice that there is file named `test_utility.py` in our repo.
 Pytest will recursively search through the work directory to find files with pattern **test_*.py** or ***_test.py** to collect test cases.
 Inside `test_utility.py`, pytest will search for function names with **test** and execute them.
 In this case, `test_data_preparation` and `test_data_split` will be collected by pytest and executed.
-Since it's time consuming to test the function using the whole training dataset, we often create stubs, which are light-weight toy object act like input to test functions.
-In this case, `housing_data_stub` is a stub with only two rows.
+Since it's time consuming to test the function using the whole training dataset, we create a light-weight toy dataset act like input to test functions.
+In this case, `housing_data_sample` is a toy input with only two rows.
 It also provide deterministic test data that can help to reproduce error.
 Now, please follow the steps below to complete deliverables.
 - Run `pytest` on the root directory your local cloned repo.
 You should observe a failed test with error `NotImplemented`.
 - modified the **TODO** part in `test_utility.py` to test data split function.
 - Run `pytest` again and make sure all test cases are passed.